 Skip to main content

 Voice Profile analyzes vocal characteristics of the speaker alongside transcription.
-It returns structured classification data for Age, Emotion, Vocal Style, and Accent, each with confidence scores ranging from 0.0 to 1.0.
+It returns structured classification data for Age, Emotion, Pitch, Vocal Style, and Accent, each with confidence scores ranging from 0.0 to 1.0.
 Voice Profile is available across all STT models on the Inworld STT API.
 By understanding who is speaking and how they are speaking, applications can adapt responses, adjust tone, route conversations, or trigger context-sensitive behaviors in real time.

 Use cases